SevenShepherd/SevenShepherd.github.io/_posts/2023-09-12-how-do-you-know-you-are-saved.markdown

 > **Those who accept my commandments and obey them are the ones who love me**.
 And because they love me, my Father will love them.
 And I will love them and reveal myself to each of them.” &mdash; John 14:21 NLT (cf. Jn 14:15).

-While works definitely do not save us, they do spring forth from a true and lively faith.
+While works definitely **do not** save us, they do spring forth from a true and lively faith.

 - Saving faith "results" in obedience to God (Jn 14:15,21; 15:10; 1 Jn 2:3-6; 5:3-4) and good works that "follow after" justification (James 2:14-26; Eph 2:10).
 - Christians do not "practice" sin, abuse grace as a license to sin, or remain in a lifestyle of sin (1 Jn 3:6-10; 5:18; Jd 4 NET; Ro 6:1-2,15; 3:8,31; Heb 10:26-31; 6:4-6; Lk 9:62).
 - The practice of unrepentant sin was not tolerated by the Apostles (1 Cor.
 5:12-13; Luke 17:3-4)
-- Those who practice lifelong habitual sin are likely self-deceived (James 1:22; 2 Pe 2:21-22) and will not inherit the kingdom of God (Rev 21:8; 22:15; Ro 1:29-32; 1 Cor.
-6:9-10; Gal 5:19-21; Eph 5:3-5)
+- Those who practice lifelong habitual sin are likely self-deceived (James 1:22; 2 Pe 2:21-22) and will not inherit the kingdom of God (Mt 18:3; Gal 5:19-21; 1 Cor.
+6:9-10; Eph 5:3-5 ... + Rev 21:8; 22:15; Ro 1:29-32)
 - Christianity is a call to discipleship (Mt 10:38; 16:24; Lk 9:23,62; 14:27; Mk 8:34...
 Mt 3:10; 25:30; Jn 15:8 ESV)
 - True Christians love God by obeying him (Jn 14:15,21; 15:10; 1 Jn 2:3-6; 5:3-4).
 - True Christians love other believers (1 Jn 2:9-11; 3:10,14; 4:8,20; Jn 13:34-35).